 A Vegetation Clearance Protocol (VCP) has been implemented to minimise impacts on threatened species during native vegetation clearing at the MPO.
-The VCP has been developed in consideration of the Roads and Traffic Authority (2011) guideline titled Biodiversity Guidelines - Protecting and Managing Biodiversity on RTA Projects.
 Key components of the VCP are outlined below.

 A flow diagram showing a graphical representation of the VCP is provided on Figure 3.